 It is important to seek impartial and professional financial advice before taking out a loan to consolidate debt.
 You can get this for free from a charitable organisation, such as StepChange, Christians Against Poverty or the National Debtline.

 Debt Consolidation Loans if You Have a Bad Credit Rating

 Consolidating debt tends to be most expensive and risky for people who have a poor credit rating.
 As with all loans, the poorer your credit rating, the higher a rate of interest you are likely to be offered.
 This could make a debt far more expensive in the long run.
 On top of this, many loan providers will require borrowers with a poor credit rating to secure the loan against an asset of theirs, such as their home.

 Whilst the temptation to take out a debt consolidation loan may be strong, it is always important to be realistic about the cost and to also consider the risk if it is secured against an asset of yours.
 This is particularly the case for people who have a poor credit rating, who will usually face the highest cost and biggest risk.

 In the past, there have been many instances where debt management companies have advertised ‘government debt consolidation’.
 These profit making businesses misled people into believing that they were endorsed by the government and were providing debt solutions promoted by them.
 Sometimes, they even misled people into believing that their services were free, when they weren’t.
 In fact, they were just charging a fee to provide debt solutions, which are available for free from charities and other financial institutions.

 Thankfully, the Office of Fair Trading and the Financial Conduct Authority have now taken action against companies who follow this practice and have reduced this kind of advertising.
 However, unfortunately, it does still exist.
-This is even more reason to make sure that you seek impartial and professional advice before you embark on any debt solution.
+This is even more reason to make sure that you seek free professional debt advice before you embark on any debt solution.
 As we’ve said a few times already, this can be obtained for free from charitable organisations.